Tag: Barry Sheerman

 Barry Sheerman – 2016 Parliamentary Question to the Department of Health

-To ask the Secretary of State for Health, what steps his Department is taking to measure and improve the rate of premature mortality of people with autism who have no co-occurring learning disability.
+To ask the Secretary of State for Health, what data his Department collects on the number of people who use electronic cigarettes.

 • Barry Sheerman – 2016 Parliamentary Question to the Home Office